skellis46/finger-pointing-moon/case-for-support.md

 9. examine the potential of proposed body-based epistemic principles and values to be generalisable to other forms of practice-research

 collect representative sample of body-based practice-research outcomes (exploring range from those that describe explicit findings to those in which the practice-outputs are presented to 'speak for themselves') -- could use sample from REF2021 in UK?
-+ traditional scholarship: critical analysis of this sample to understand the language artist-scholars use to describe their understandings or 'findings'.
++ traditional scholarship: critical analysis of this sample to understand the language artist-scholars use to describe their understandings or 'findings'. (this is meta-level research -- very very useful)

 7. examine language of epistemic outcomes (or 'findings, failures and indescribables') from sample of published body-based practice-research
 8. collate and share this 'language of findings'